jarrodmillman/pose-stats/description.md

   released several research software libraries, such as SupReMe for super-resolution imaging, and DPT for calculating Discrete Pulse Transforms.
-  Stéfan is a director of NumFOCUS, and serves on the steering committees of NumPy, SciPy, and the PSF's Scientific Working Group.He   cofounded the Scientific Python project in 2020 with Jarrod Millman.
+  Stéfan is a director of NumFOCUS, and serves on the steering committees of NumPy, SciPy, and the PSF's Scientific Working Group.
+He cofounded the Scientific Python project in 2020 with Jarrod Millman.
 - Jarrod Millman is a senior open source scientific Python developer at UC Berkeley.
 He cofounded the Neuroimaging in Python project.
   He was the NumPy and SciPy release manager from 2007 to 2009.